-Transformation Cornwall's Mission is to: 'Strengthen faith based social action in Cornwall'.
-As a faith infrastructure organisation, we build on our foundations of Christian values helping to strengthen communities across Cornwall.
+Transformation Cornwall's Mission is: 'Strengthening faith based social action in Cornwall'.
+As a capacity-building organisation with Christian values, we work ecumenically to support groups in tackling poverty and exclusion in Cornwall by encouraging projects to flourish in local communities.